Video and text by TIM FAULKNER/ecoRI News staff

 WARWICK, R.I. — The opening statements for the final leg of hearings for the proposed Clear River Energy Center offered a preview of the strategy, testimony and arguments expected in the months ahead.

-The Energy Facilities Siting Board (EFSB) will make a decision based on three criteria: the need for the natural-gas/diesel power plant and its nearly 1,000 megawatts of electricity; environmental damage; and economic impact.
+The Energy Facility Siting Board (EFSB) will make a decision based on three criteria: the need for the natural-gas/diesel power plant and its nearly 1,000 megawatts of electricity; environmental damage; and economic impact.

 The need for the energy facility was scrutinized early and at length during a full-day hearing on April 26.